 American College of Healthcare Sciences USA (ACHS)

-ACHS accepts ISSA certification courses (PTR) with a grade of B or higher for transfer credit.
-The student must successfully complete all admission requirements and enroll as a new student at ACHS within five years following completion at ISSA to receive transfer credit under this agreement.
-Upon enrolling at ACHS and submitting official ISSA transcripts, the ACHS Registrar will note the appropriate award of credit to the student’s transcript without additional charge.
-This credit will be recorded as “Transfer Credit” on the academic transcript and will be excluded when calculating the student’s grade-point average.
+ACHS accepts International Sports Sciences Association College of Exercise Science certificate courses (PTR) with a grade of B or higher for transfer credit.
+The student must successfully complete all admission requirements and enroll as a new student at ACHS within five years following completion at ISSA CES to receive transfer credit under this agreement.
+Upon enrolling at ACHS and submitting official ISSA CES transcripts, the ACHS Registrar will note the appropriate award of credit to the student’s transcript without additional charge.
+This credit will be recorded as “Transfer Credit” on the academic transcript and will be excluded when calculating the student’s grade point average.
 There will be no cost to the student for Transfer Credit obtained in this manner.
 Please be aware that the administrative fee structure at ACHS is subject to change.

-Waldorf will evaluate the ISSA’s courses submitted by applicants for credit transfer consideration.
-A maximum of 32 semester hours in the Associate’s Degree program or 84 semester hours in the Bachelor’s Degree programs may be transferred into Waldorf, providing they are relevant and in alignment with the applicable degree program.
-Acceptance of courses and credits from the ISSA and other accredited institutions are evaluated by the Registrar according to the nature and quality of the coursework.
+Waldorf will evaluate the ISSA CES’s courses submitted by applicants for credit transfer consideration.
+A maximum of 32 semester hours in the Associate’s Degree program, or 84 semester hours in the Bachelor’s Degree programs may be transferred into Waldorf, providing they are relevant and in alignment with the applicable degree program.
+Acceptance of courses and credits from the ISSA CES and other accredited institutions are evaluated by the Registrar according to the nature and quality of the coursework.
 A minimum GPA of 2.0 from the transferring institution is required for admission into Waldorf.

-Under this agreement, students of the ISSA entering Waldorf’s On Campus programs will have the standard application fee waived and receive a $500 scholarship toward the first year’s tuition.
+Under this agreement, students of the ISSA CES entering Waldorf’s On Campus programs will have the standard application fee waived and receive a $500 scholarship toward the first year’s tuition.

 Articulation agreements are subject to change.
 Confirm the terms of these agreements with the articulating institution before you enroll.